 Have questions?
-Reach out to the Assistant Director of Export Controls to discuss your research project or travel plans.
+Reach out to the Export Controls team to discuss your research project or travel plans.

 Information that is published and generally accessible to the public is not subject to export controls.
 This includes information available through the following channels:

 - Libraries open to the public or from which the public can obtain documents

 - Unlimited distribution at a conference, meeting, seminar, tradeshow, or exhibition

 - Public release in any form, after approval by a U.S. government department or agency

 A license is not needed for information shared with non-U.S. persons during the conduct of academic catalog courses in United States universities.
 However, sharing technical data on a controlled piece of equipment may still require an export license.